-The next section of the paper sets out the parametric family of skewed distributions that we consider, and illustrates their use in fitting FRB staff and MPC GDP growth forecast errors.
-Section 3 describes the implications for estimation when the density function is not fully described.
-We propose a new fixedpoint estimator that fits the density acknowledging endogenous censoring of the outlying 100α percent of observations.
-Section 4 explores the properties of this estimator via Monte Carlo experiments.
-Section 5 fits censored densities to the FRB and MPC GDP growth forecast errors.
-Section 6 proposes and evaluates via Monte Carlo new calibration tests for censored density forecasts.
-Section 7 provides an out-of-sample evaluation of censored densities fitted to the FRB and MPC error data.
+The next section of the paper summarizes the forecast error data from the MPC and FRB used in the applications.
+Section 3 sets out the parametric family of skewed distributions that we consider, and, in the related Appendix A.2, their use in fitting FRB staff and MPC GDP growth forecast errors.
+We find that fat tails are present and, in the case of the MPC, pronounced skew.
+Section 4 sets out the implications for estimation when the density function is not fully described.
+We propose a fixed-point algorithm that fits the density by maximum likelihood, acknowledging endogenous censoring of the outlying 100α percent of observations.
+Section 5 explores the performance of this algorithm via Monte Carlo experiments suggesting that our algorithm performs well.
+Section 6 fits censored densities to the FRB and MPC GDP growth forecast errors, finding that the censored distributions are much more stable, in the face of large forecasting shocks like those associated with the pandemic, than are the uncensored distributions.
+Section 7 proposes and evaluates, via Monte Carlo methods, new calibration tests for censored density forecasts.
+These take account of both the proportion of outcomes in the censored region and the distribution of forecast errors in the uncensored region.
+Section 8 provides an out-of-sample evaluation of censored densities fitted to the FRB and MPC error data.
 In so doing we provide the first evaluation of the MPC's own density forecasts that correctly acknowledges the censoring.
-Section 8 concludes.
-An online Appendix contains supplementary details, results, and robustness checks.
+We find that censored distributions are more stable over time than are the uncensored distributions.
+We also show that, while the FRB produces satisfactory density forecasts based on a normal distribution whose parameters are estimated over a rolling 20-year window, censored density forecasts outperform the subjective forecasts produced by the MPC.
+Section 9 concludes.
+The online Appendix contains supplementary details, results, and robustness checks.